 - The contribution of each spouse to the acquisition, enhancement, and production of income or the improvement of, or the incurring of liabilities to, both the marital assets and the nonmarital assets of the parties

 - The desirability of retaining the marital home as a residence for any dependent child of the marriage, or any other party under the following conditions: when it would be equitable to do so, if it is in the best interest of the child or that party, and if it is financially feasible for the parties to maintain the residence until the child is emancipated or until exclusive possession is otherwise terminated by a court of competent jurisdiction.
 In making this determination, the court shall first determine if it would be in the best interest of the dependent child to remain in the marital home and, if not, whether other equities would be served by giving any other party exclusive use and possession of the marital home

 - The intentional dissipation, waste, depletion, or destruction of marital assets after the filing of the petition or within 2 years prior to the filing of the petition

 - Any other factors necessary to do equity and justice between the parties

-Our Pensacola divorce attorneys are experienced litigators who have practiced throughout the Florida Panhandle.
+Our lawyers are experienced litigators who have practiced throughout the Florida Panhandle.
 We have developed proven practices that will achieve your litigation goals.
 We are no strangers to working with experts in other professions to further your equitable distribution objective.